James Berry

 • Police pensions

-• RIPA / IPA matters, including appearing before the IPT
+• RIPA / IPA matters, including appearing in a number of matters before the IPT

-• Public Interest Immunity and related applications in a variety of jurisdictions
+• Public Interest Immunity and related non-disclosure applications in a variety of jurisdictions

 • Operational advice including real-time advice on the use of police powers

-• Advice on the powers of Chief Constables and PCCs, including charging for police services and entering collaboration agreements
+• Advice on the powers of Chief Constables and PCCs, including with respect to charging for ‘special police services’ and entering collaboration agreements

 • Employment Tribunal claims, particularly discrimination and whistleblowing claims linked to misconduct proceedings